tarquin-the-brave/not-a-v-word-cookbook/src/sticky-umami-pineapple.md

 but I appreciate that's a bit niche) so it's cooked and starting to crisp.

 Next add in the sauce and the pineapple cubes.
-For the sauce we combine: balsalmic vinegar, soy sauce, English mustard (the bright yellow one) and maple syrup.
-A good dollop of mustard with a table spoon, then an equivalent amount of both soy sauce and balsalmic vinegar.
-The trick is to be relatively liberal with the maple syrup as you need enough of it to reduce around the chuncks and go sticky.
+For the sauce we combine: balsamic vinegar, soy sauce, English mustard (the bright yellow one) and maple syrup.
+A good dollop of mustard with a table spoon, then an equivalent amount of both soy sauce and balsamic vinegar.
+The trick is to be relatively liberal with the maple syrup as you need enough of it to reduce around the chunks and go sticky.
+As a rough guide, three times the amount of each other ingredient is about right.
 You can proportionally increase all the ingredients of the sauce to make a more intense flavour, but make sure to keep that proportion of maple syrup high.

 Once this is all simmering away in the pan, turn up the heat and reduce the sauce into a sticky coating for your chunks.